-We can help you understand the apprenticeship levy and maximise funding incentives available.
+We can help you understand the apprenticeship levy and maximise the funding incentives available.
 We offer a one-stop service to navigate the funding arrangements.
 We make sure that your workforce benefits from the high-quality training supported by the levy.

 If you’re an employer with a pay bill over £3 million a year, you must pay the apprenticeship levy from 6 April 2017.
 Employers with a pay bill of less than £3 million a year will not need to pay the levy.

-The levy is paid and collected through HMRC by larger businesses who can claim back their levy contribution to pay for training apprentices.
+The levy is paid and collected through HMRC by larger businesses that can claim back their levy contribution to pay for training apprentices.
 The amount of levy funding employers have to spend is available on the Government’s online Apprenticeship Service and the employers’ Digital Service Account.

 Less than 2% of UK employers pay the levy.
 Levy funds will create opportunities for young people across the country, delivering the skills British businesses need.
-The levy will give employers control of their training, agree a total price for each apprenticeship, which includes the costs of training and assessment.
+The levy will give employers control of their training, and agree on a total price for each apprenticeship, which includes the costs of training and assessment.
 In England*, the government will top up employers’ levy with an extra 10%, paid directly to employers’ apprenticeship accounts.

 UK employers with an annual wage bill of over £3 million are required to invest in apprenticeships.
 The levy funds can be used for approved apprenticeship programmes that meet employer-approved apprenticeship standards.